 - Have a meal within 60 minutes after your workout.

-- Don’t work out and don’t jog after 10 P.M.
+- Don’t exercise after 10 P.M.
 The body starts shutting down its function after 10 P.M. and automatically becomes more vulnerable because the immune system is less active as well.
 A workout after 10 is an excessive stress to it.
-The immune system recognizes the workout as an attack and starts defending itself.
-High temperature (fever), allergic reactions, are some of the body’s possible efforts in defending itself.
+The immune system recognizes the workout as an attack and starts defending itself by increasing inflammation.

 - Sleep at least 8 hours a night.
 Insufficient sleep will greatly elevate cortisol.